 Now, we line up in a Scikit-learn pipeline the DatetimeFeatures and the DropConstantFeatures().
 The DatetimeFeatures will create date features derived from today for the time variable, and time features with the value 0 for the date only variable.
 DropConstantFeatures() will identify and remove these features from the dataset.

 '''

 pipe = Pipeline([

 ('datetime', DatetimeFeatures(format="mixed")),

 ('drop_constant', DropConstantFeatures()),

 ])

-pipe.fit(toy_df)

 '''